 Your home office should be a place of focus, not frustration.
 If you’re struggling to get things done, a few small changes can make a huge difference.
 Here are five simple tips to boost your productivity.

-• The Goal: To persuade a customer to buy by focusing on benefits and emotions, not just features.
+The Goal: To persuade a customer to buy by focusing on benefits and emotions, not just features, and optimizing for search.

 Product: The Zenith Portable Coffee Maker